-Currently, it is not possible to cram-down a dissenting class with a Scheme or a CVA (such that a Scheme will fail if a class votes against it).
-However, the government has proposed a new restructuring plan procedure which would be similar to a Scheme, but would allow dissenting classes of creditors to be crammed-down in certain circumstances.
+Currently it is not possible to cram-down a dissenting class with a Scheme or a CVA (such that a Scheme will fail if a class votes against it).

 3.3 What are the criteria for entry into each restructuring procedure?